-The Ten Characteristic of a Servant Leader
+The Ten Tenets of a Servant Leader

 Servant leadership is a term that was coined by Robert Greenleaf in 1970.
 He was an AT&T executive.
 This term has now made waves and is used by people all over the world.
 Many people have also written on the subject in order to expand the concept and make its implementations practical.
 In recent years, Agile communities also pick on this leadership and put a lot of emphasis on being a servant leader vs. any other type of leadership that require more command or control.
 The terms servant and leader are considered opposites of each other.
 While one leads, the other follows.
 The term servant leadership is, therefore, an oxymoron.
 However, the magnitude of its meaning is revolutionary.
 It brings about a new angle of looking at leadership.
 In order to be a servant leader, you must first have a desire to serve others.
 This desire then pushes you to want to lead others.